langer-jaros/learning/code/python/python.md

 #### Scripts

-Python is and excelent language for writing scripts.
-Every script on linux should start with.
-Otherwise, there will be misunderstanding between python2 and 3 guys.
+Python is and excellent language for writing scripts.
+- Every linux script should start with shebang.
+  - Otherwise, there will be misunderstanding between python 2 and python 3.

 ```py
 #!/usr/bin/env python3
 # -*- coding: utf-8 -*-
 ```

-For usage python files as scripts is highly recommend to use following
+Following construct is highly recommend for scripts.

 ```py
 if __name__ == "__main__":
     #This code will be executed only, if the file was called as a script, not imported